sandialabs/pyperc/README.md

 References
 ------------

+[1] Chandler, R., Koplik, J., Lerman, K. and Willemsen, J.F., 1982.
+Capillary displacement and percolation in porous media.
+J. Fluid Mech., 119, 249-267

+[2] Blunt, M.J. and Scher, H., 1995.
+Pore-level modeling of wetting.
+Phys.
+Rev. E 52, 6387-6403

-[1] Ewing, R.P. and Berkowitz, B., 1998.
+[3] Ewing, R.P. and Berkowitz, B., 1998.
 A generalized growth model for simulating initial migration of dense non-aqueous phase liquids.
-Water Resources Research, 34(4), pp.611-622
+Water Resour.
+Res., 34(4), 611-622

-[2] Glass, R.J., Nicholl, M.J., Rajaram, H. and Andre, B., 2004.
-Development of slender transport pathways in unsaturated fractured rock: Simulation with modified invasion percolation.
-Geophysical Research Letters, 31(6).
+[4] Glass, R. and Yarrington, L., 2003.
+Mechanistic modeling of fingering, nonmonotonicity, fragmentation, and pulsation within gravity/buoyant destabilized two-phase/unsaturated flow.
+Water Resour.
+Res., 39(3), 1058
 ___
 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the